cis5710/cis5710-homework/README.md

+# WORK IN PROGRESS

+> This repository is in the process of being updated for Spring 2026.
+Many details are subject to change.

 This repository contains the documentation and starter code for the homework assignments in [CIS 4710/5710: Computer Organization & Design](http://cis.upenn.edu/~cis5710/).
 Below we describe some of the important computing tools you'll need to use this semester.

 # Git